CuriousLearner/CuriousLearner/README.md

 CPython (Python's Interpreter), Django Web Framework, Django REST Framework, Mozilla's Gecko Engine, etc.
 I have also spoken at various International conferences sharing my learnings with the community at large.

+I help individuals and companies with code-reviews and stepping up their game with Python.
+If you want to write clean & efficient code with Python/Django/DRF or looking for tips on dev productivity with Python, please drop me an email.

 - 🔭 I’m currently working on Python/Django/NodeJS.
 - 🌱 I’m currently learning ReactJS.
 - 💬 Ask me anything about ML / AI / Backend Development / Public Speaking / Cloud.